Download your free Japanese Yoga video and get quick release for your neck and shoulder tension from the comfort of your desk.

 I’m a natural optimist

-Although losing my mum was devastating, what had an even greater impact was that her death annihilated my trust in the God/The Universe/Spirit.
+Losing my mum was devastating, but what had an even greater impact was her death annihilated my trust in the grace of life.

 I lost all hope of having any future or relationships or chance of being happy - because I believed it would be taken away.

-So it’s not surprising that I was attracted to the ‘wrong crowd’ – there was a lot of drinking, partying, and not respecting my body.
+It’s not surprising that I was attracted to the ‘wrong crowd’ – there was a lot of drinking, partying and not respecting my body.

 Around this time I heard about ‘Japanese Yoga’.